sourcegraph/sourcegraph-public-snapshot/doc/dev/retrospectives/index.md

 #### Group (10-15 min)

-Assemble all of the raw feedback into a single document and group related topics together by theme after every participant has explained to the group each of the topics they submitted.
+The goal is to read through each raw feedback item and group related topics together by theme.

-It's important that participants submit their feedback independently to prevent group-think and the reduce the risk of certain biases.
+Have the author of each feedback item read it out loud and answer any questions.
+Then ask the author to propose a new or existing theme for this feedback item.

-#### Vote (5-10 min)
+#### Vote (5 min)

-Share this document with the retrospective group and ask each participant to assign five votes (+1s) to the topics that they deem most important.
+After all feedback items have been organized into themes, ask each participant to assign three votes (+1s) to the topics that they deem most important.
 Make sure participants understand that they can distribute their votes as they wish.
 For example, one participant could place all their votes on a single topic to indicate how important it is to him or her to discuss that idea.
 On the other hand, another participant could distribute their votes evenly across many topics.

-#### Sort (5 min)
+#### Sort (1 min)

 After voting is complete, sort the topics based on the number of votes each received.
 This sorted list represents the collective prioritization of what to discuss.